Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 The aim of AluTrace was to digitally link data and knowledge silos that arise over industrial product development and manufacturing cycles.
 This linked data was used in order to answer a particular use case, allowing a design engineer to optimize a component with regard to lightweight design for additive manufacturing.

 The project consortium, consisting of the [Fraunhofer Institute for High-Speed Dynamics, Ernst-Mach-Institut, EMI](https://www.emi.fraunhofer.de/en/business-units/automotive/research/digitales-datenmanagement.html), [Fraunhofer Institute for
-Mechanics of Materials IWM](https://www.iwm.fraunhofer.de/) and [fem Research Institute for Precious Metals and Metal Chemistry](https://www.fem-online.de/) used legacy data and supplemented it specifically to generate RDF data, which is provided decentrally via the very first implementation of the [Materials Data Space](https://www.materials.fraunhofer.de/de/strategische-initativen/materials-data-space-/aktuelles-/erste-mds-implementierung-.html).
+Mechanics of Materials IWM](https://www.iwm.fraunhofer.de/) and [fem Research Institute for Precious Metals and Metal Chemistry](https://www.fem-online.de/) used legacy data and supplemented it specifically to generate semantic data, which is provided decentrally via the very first implementation of the [Materials Data Space](https://www.materials.fraunhofer.de/de/strategische-initativen/materials-data-space-/aktuelles-/erste-mds-implementierung-.html).

+***The semantic data created in AluTrace and provided via the Materials Data Space is additionaly provided as research data in this repository.
+Every release is automatically published via Zenodo: XXX_inputDOIhere_XXX.***

+***The design algorithm developed in AluTrace for optimization of the lightweight design makes use of this semantic data via the Materials Data Space.
+The simulation data created by this design algorithm is published separately via Zenodo: XXX_InputDOIhere_XXX***

 ## Content of the data
 <!-- Here refer to use case and content documentation -->